 - 20Twenty Leadership Programme at the Cardiff School of Management is designed to equip managers, leaders and owners with the skills required to deliver efficiencies, plan growth strategies and implement expansion goals.

 - ION Leadership Programme, jointly delivered by Swansea and Bangor Universities, is specifically designed to help owners, directors, team leaders and managers working in the private and third sectors develop their skills, grow sustainable businesses and enrich the lives of their employees.

-- Higher Level Apprenticeships enable businesses to Welsh businesses to meet skills gaps by providing staff with training and qualifications.
+- Higher Level Apprenticeships enable Welsh businesses to meet skills gaps by providing staff with training and qualifications.
 Work Based Learning providers offer places on approved NVQ Level 4 frameworks in a number of sectors.

 Many commercial training providers, as well as local colleges, offer short management training courses on subjects such as communication skills, time management, teambuilding, etc.

 6. Coaching and Mentoring

 Coaching and mentoring are sometimes used interchangeably but there are key differences between them as shown below:

 - A coach asks questions and poses challenges.

 - The coach may have some knowledge but does not have to be an expert.

 - Relationship is for a set length of time and involves structured, planned meetings.